arcalot/arcalot.github.io/docs/arcaflow/plugins/python/data-model.md

 ### Enums

+Enums, short for enumerations, are used to define a set of named values as unique constants.
+They provide a way to represent a fixed number of possible values for a variable, parameter, or property.

+By using enums, you can give meaningful names to distinct values, making the code more self-explanatory and provides a convenient way to work with fixed sets of named constants.

 Sometimes, you need to specify a set of values that are valid for a field.
 In Arcaflow, this list of valid values can either be a list of strings, or a list of integers.
 You can specify an enum like this:

 ```python